GospelGraph definition

 What is the Gospel Impact Metric?

+It does not reduce Gospel fruit to a number, and a rising GIM does not prove that any ministry caused it.
 The point is not omniscience.
 The point is disciplined visibility: seeing enough to ask better questions before people, dollars, and years are committed.

-impact domains
+Shalom domains

 5